-In a bid to try and get small businesses onside, Labour intends to become the party that works hard for small businesses, albeit at the expense of large corporations.
+In a bid to try and get SMBs onside, Labour intends to become the party that works hard for small businesses, albeit at the expense of large corporations.

-The Labour party is promising that if it is voted into power next year, it will be slashing business rates for small businesses.
+The Labour party is promising that if it is voted into power next year, it will be slashing business rates for small companies.

-This will, however, come at a cost of around £800 million per year for large businesses and corporations.
+This will, however, come at a cost of around £800 million per year for larger companies and corporations.
 By increasing the taxes that larger firms pay on their profits, the Labour party aims to reduce business rates for smaller businesses.

 Not to be outdone, ministers from the coalition are drawing up their own plans for business rate reductions, and it is thought that these plans will most likely be announced later in the autumn as the battle of the parties grows more intense.
 However, Labour is already putting a strong focus on its intentions to help small businesses.